luisllamasbinaburo/FakeYouNet/README.md

 # FakeYouNet

-FakeYouNet is .NET library that allows you to interact with the FakeYouAPI easily.
+FakeYouNet is .NET library that allows you to interact with the FakeYou API easily.

 Made in NET6, compatible with Windows, Linux, Android and macOS.